 How to do :

-• Lie down on your stomach keeping a distance between both legs.
+- Lie down on your stomach, keeping a distance between both legs.

-• Now bend both legs with knees.
+- Now bend both legs at the knees.

-• Hold the right knee with the right hand and the left knee with the left hand.
+- Hold the right knee with the right hand and the left knee with the left hand.

-• Balancing the body at the navel while stretching the hands and feet, raising the knees and thoracic site.
+- Balancing the body at the navel while stretching the hands and feet, raising the knees and thoracic site.

-• Look up and both hands should be straight.
+- Look up, and both hands should be straight.

-• Maintain this position while breathing normally.
+- Maintain this position while breathing normally.

-To know more about this asana click here: Dhanurasana
+To know more about this asana, click here: Dhanurasana

 Hero Pose (Virasana)